eclipse-vertx/vert.x/new/core_manual_java.md

 # File System

 Vert.x lets you manipulate files on the file system.
 File system operations are asynchronous and take a handler function as the last argument.
 This function will be called when the operation is complete, or an error has occurred.

-The first argument passed into the callback is an exception, if an error occurred.
-This will be `null` if the operation completed successfully.
-If the operation returns a result that will be passed in the second argument to the handler.
+The argument passed into the handler is an instance of `org.vertx.java.core.AsyncResult`.
+Instances of this class have two fields: `exception` - If the operation has failed this will be set; `result` - If the operation has succeeded this will contain the result.

 # Synchronous forms